Deepam-Rai/AI_to_play_Snakes/README.md

 ## Mind
 1. A simple Neural-Network.
-2. Predicts next action(Actually Q-values for all possible actions that we can take from current state) based upon provided epsilon(chance of random move).
+2. Predicts next action(Actually Q-value:Expected future reward associated with each possible action from current state) and also takes epsilon(chance of random move).

 ## QTrainer
 1. Takes a Mind() model.